LLM Tool Calling with Ollama

 This Python code implements a text summarization tool using the Ollama chat model.
 The core function summarize_text takes two parameters: the main text to summarize and an optional context string.
 The function operates by constructing a prompt that instructs the model to provide a concise summary without additional commentary.
 It includes an interesting logic where if the input text is very short (less than 50 characters), it defaults to using the context parameter instead.
 Additionally, if there’s substantial context provided (more than 50 characters), it prepends this context to the prompt.
 The function utilizes the Ollama chat model “llama3.2:latest” to generate the summary, structuring the request with a system message containing the prompt and a user message containing the text to be summarized.
 The program includes metadata for Ollama integration, specifying the function name, description, and parameter details, and exports the summarize_text function through all.

-Here is an example of using this tool that you can find in the file example_chain_web_summary.py.
+Here is an example of using this tool that you can find in the file example_chain_web_summary.py in the directory chains.
 Please note that this example also uses the web search tool that is discussed in the next section.

 3